 Special figures of Posse's design

 About a year prior to his graduation, Posse joined the Stockholms Allmänna Skridskoklubb.
 He astonished many when he entered the club's annual figure skating competition in 1883 and defeated five far more experienced skaters, finishing only second to C.F.
 Mellin.
-The following year when skaters from the Wiener Eislaufverein attended the competition, Posse took first prize, defeating Mellin and the Viennese visitors.
+The following year, skaters from the Wiener Eislaufverein attended the competition, but Posse took the main prize, defeating Mellin.
 According to the 1894 book "Tio vintrar på Nybroviken" penned by Ivar Boktryckeri, "Posse stood out for [having a] very stylish way of skating.
 He often performed small, intricate figures and his ability was admirable in that he did so without any apparent effort to obtain speed.
 He realized that moderation in motion and elegance [were important.]...
 He was eclipsed after only a short time, retiring by 1885."

 The reason for Posse's premature retirement from the figure skating world was actually a pretty sweet job opportunity.
 He was hired to teach at an institute which educated gymnastics teachers in Boston, Massachusetts called the Normal School of Gymnastics.
 On June 29, 1887, he married a Boston school teacher named Rose Moore Smith and in the years that followed, he wrote and lectured prolifically on physical education and the Swedish gymnastic system.
 He was widely credited as being a leader in bringing Swedish gymnastics to America and in 1890, he opened a similar institute on his own called The Posse Gymnasium.
 He also published a journal called "The Special Kinesiology of Educational Physical Gymnastics" and acted as Commissioner for Swedish Tourist Association, Swedish Yachting Association, Stockholm's Gymnastic Association at the Chicago World's Fair in 1893, where he ensured these areas were well-represented in the Swedish exhibit.